Skip to main content

 Add Managed Kubernetes clusters to SkyPilot

 The Managed SkyPilot API Server auto-discovers all Managed Kubernetes clusters in the same project.
-You do not need to add a local kubeconfig or configure a service account.
+You don’t need to add a local kubeconfig or configure a service account.

 1. Open the SkyPilot dashboard.
 On the application page in the web console, click How to connect and then click on the public endpoint URL.